mozilla/gecko-dev/docs/contributing/pocket-guide-shipping-firefox.rst

 developing a high quality feature.
 This is typically an Engineering Manager or Product Manager.

-.. _fenix:

-**Fenix** - Also known as Firefox Preview is an all-new browser for Android based on GeckoView and Android Components

 .. _github:

 **Github** - Web-based version control and collaboration platform for